 In addition to all of the other amazing resources for the LSAT that you can find online for free, some sites offer free LSAT prep courses.

-- You can find a free LSAT prep course on YouTube here:
+- You can find a free course on YouTube here:

-- One of the best free LSAT prep courses is offered by LSAT Center; it includes over 300 pages of valuable study materials and sample LSAT questions.
+- One of these LSAT prep courses is offered by LSAT Center; it includes over 300 pages of valuable study materials and sample LSAT questions.

 Other Free LSAT Resources